sinarueeger/robust-data-analysis-with-r/docs/01-robust-data-analysis.md

 Both ways of looking at data analysis, involve

-- importing the data into a tool
 - tidying data
 - reproducibility
-- flow + exit the flow or repeat the flow, modify
+- entrance + flow + exit the flow or repeat the flow, modify
 - sharing the results (which can then be used as an input again)

 ## Requirements to Software (robustness)